rphlmr/remix-hono-vite/README.md

 - On the local dev, you rely on [Hono Vite dev server](https://github.com/honojs/vite-plugins/blob/main/packages/dev-server/README.md)
   - With HTTPS self signed certificate
 - When building, `server/build.ts` bundles `server/index.ts` and `server/middlewares.ts` to `build/server/index.js`
+  - If you deploy with Docker, it should be as easy as just copying the `build` folder and `node_modules`.

 ## Development